AlexTISYoung/snipar/docs/tutorial.rst

 Test data
 --------------------

-If *snipar* has been installed succesfully, the :ref:`command line scripts <scripts>` should be accessible as executables in your terminal.
+If *snipar* has been installed successfully, the :ref:`command line scripts <scripts>` should be accessible as executables in your terminal.
 A script that should be accessible loads the tutorial example data into a specified directory.
 To create a directory called 'example_data/' in the current directory and load the example data into it, use the command: